-For new entrants into building management, eCurv offers a suite of Digital Interface Controllers that continuously measure, record and report the operational status of each appliance back to eCurv's servers, where it is applied to achieve the greatest possible cost reductions.
+For new entrants into building management, eCurv offers a suite of Digital Interface Controllers that continuously evaluate the operational status of each appliance back to eCurv's servers, applying actionable insight to achieve the greatest possible cost reductions for our customers.

 eCurv + QPAC = The Solution to Peak DemandNEXT

-eCurv’s patented QPAC technology optimizes the runtime of appliances that are the root cause of high peak demand charges, automatically reducing annual electric bills.
+eCurv’s patented QPAC technology optimizes the runtime of appliances that are the root cause of high peak demand charges.

 For example, when applied to commercial HVAC systems, our customers achieve savings of up to 40% off the annual cost of cooling.

 We deliver a rate of return greater than 50% on capital expenses and have documented proof of payback in as little as three months.

 The people who occupy your properties, your employees, patrons, mission critical equipment or perishable products will not be impacted by eCurv’s services.

 Security is core to our mission as a service provider.
 The data required to execute our service travels over secure M2M channels, not the public Internet.

 In addition to the bottom line value we deliver to our customers by driving down the cost of electricity, eCurv's suite of products dramatically improves business intelligence by measuring and reporting the actual in-use status of the loads we control.